-Investment vs Speculation – The terminologies of Investment and Speculation are generally used synonymously due to certain common characteristics but it does have a line of demarcation to distinguish them.
+Both these terminologies are generally used synonymously due to specific common characteristics, but it does have a line of demarcation to distinguish them.

-Investment is spread over a long time horizon and focus is on getting security and stable returns whereas speculated activities are for activities for less than one year.
+Investment is spread over a long time horizon, and the focus is on getting security and stable returns, whereas speculated activities are for activities for less than one year.
 In speculation, the objective is to make quick returns and may compromise on the objective of security.

-This article is structure as per below –
+This article is structured as per below –

 What is Investment?

-Investment involves allocation of money towards the purchase of an asset which is not to be consumed in the present but hoping it will generate stable income or is expected to appreciate in the future.
-The term is used very widely since it has an impact on every individual in life who desire to establish their financial future.
+Investment involves the allocation of money towards the purchase of an asset, which is not to be consumed in the present but hoping it will generate stable income or is expected to appreciate in the future.
+The term is used very widely since it impacts every individual in life who desire to establish their financial future.

 - Fixed Deposits

 - Gold and Jewellery

 - Real Estate

 - Hedge Fund Investments